Summary

 Home Automation

-There is built-in smart lighting, climate control, and security.
+There are built-in smart lighting, climate control, and security systems.
 The voice-activated controls are more convenient without compromising aesthetics.

 Modular Solutions